 If you’re looking for a beach paradise in Vietnam, the island of Phu Quoc is the place to be.
 Whether you are a real budget backpacker or a luxury seeker!
 Phu Quoc is a true tropical island with lots of palm trees, beaches and beautiful clear blue water.
 There are lots of activities such as snorkeling, scuba diving, fishing and exploring the island on a motorbike.
 There is a lot of history to find on this island as well.
 We spent one week on this little piece of heaven and have gathered our tips for Phu Quoc in this article for you!
+Below you can find some Pho Quoc Facts, the best time to visit Phu Quoc and 5 fun activities in Phu Quoc.
+Furthermore, we also listed great restaurants and hotels in Phu Quoc!

 Some Phu Quoc Facts